subhansmd6/DevOps-Notes/SonarQube/SonarQube-Day1.md

 ## 🔍 What is SonarQube?

-SonarQube is an open-source platform for continuous inspection of code quality.
-It performs automatic reviews with static analysis of code to detect:
+It is an open-source platform for Software quality management tool.

-- Bugs
-- Code Smells
-- Security Vulnerabilities
-- Duplicated Code
-- Complex Code
-- Missing Comments
+It will continuously analyze and measures quality of source code.
+It will generate the report (html, Pdf format), if we have any issues.

-Supported languages include Java, C, C++, JavaScript, and more.
-It’s cross-platform and supports various databases like MySQL, PostgreSQL, Oracle, and MSSQL.
+It is a web based tool and it supports different languages like Java, C, C++, JavaScript, and more.
+Supports multiple databases like MySQL, PostgreSQL, Oracle, and MSSQL.
+It will identify different types of issues like
+         - Duplicated code
+         - Coding standards
+         - Unit tests
+         - Complex code
+         - Comments

 ---